-The following is the list of the best and most interesting contents one can enroll in.
+The following is the list of the best and most interesting contests one can enroll in.

-Topcoder – The largest community in which developers from all over the world take part in to find effective solutions in categories like design, assembly, SRM, algorithms, marathon and other.
-Solutions can be submitted in Java, C++, C# or VB, and given Microsoft and the NSA sponsor these competitions, apart from cash prizes, it’s carrier challenging competition.
+The largest community in which developers from all over the world take part in to find effective solutions in categories like design, assembly, SRM, algorithms, marathon and other.

-Python Challenge – A contest focused on programming challenges in Python, although any language can be used to solve the problems.
+A contest focused on programming challenges in Python.
+Although, any language can be used to solve the problems.

-Codeforces – An online programming platform for practicing variety of coding problems and compete with other users.
+An online programming platform for practicing a variety of coding problems and compete with other users.

 If you are more interested in annual contests, the following are good challenges.

-ACM-ICPC – One of the largest annul programming contests in the world, sponsored by IBM.
+One of the largest annual programming contests in the world, sponsored by IBM.
 It tackles algorithmic programming problems supporting only two languages: Java and C/C++.